Understanding and configuring Windows Connection Manager

 Wi-Fi profiles created by Group Policy are at the top of the network list.
 The user may manually disconnect from these networks or manually connect to other networks, but these networks remain at the highest position on the network list until removed by Group Policy.

 When initially provisioned, the operator-created profiles are added to the top (Wi-Fi only) or bottom (if mobile broadband is included) of the existing network list.
-You cannot influence the position of the networks they provision in the network list.
+You cannot influence the position of the networks the user provisions in the network list.
 However, you can define the relative order of their networks in the network list.

 The user’s actions may modify the network list between applications of provisioning metadata.
 When provisioning metadata is reapplied, your desired network order is restored.
 However, the reordered set of networks is moved to the lowest position to which the user had moved any of your networks.